 - On average there are 1603 hours of sunshine per year.
 Visit the sunshine and daylight section to check monthly details including how high in the sky the sun reaches each month.

-- If you were to burrow down through the Earth from Copenhagen you would come out nearest to the climate station at Taiaroa Head, New Zealand where you would find a Marine west coast climate.
+- Were you to burrow down through the centre of the Earth from Copenhagen you would pop up nearest to the climate station at Taiaroa Head, New Zealand where you would find a Marine west coast climate.

 Climate of Copenhagen, Denmark Discussion

 Post your insights, comments, questions, answers, feedback, error reports, related link suggestions etc. using the easy form below.

 Navigate to Surrounding Climate Guides:

 - Goteborg-Save, Sweden - 235.4 kms (146.3 miles) N